stack/backup/README.md

 The above command will run forever, performing backups and purges as configured.
 The scheduled tasks do not fire immediately.
 If you would also like to perform these tasks immediately on launch, add the `-f` option.

-## Development

-After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake spec` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/backup.
+Bug reports and pull requests are welcome on GitHub at https://github.com/stack/backup.